stevensoekha/type-safe-linq/README.md

 #### Preface: Thinking out loud
 ![Brainstorming](./documentation/preface.png)

-A good way yo start of is by brainstorming.
+A proper way to start of this project is by brainstorming.
 In this session all problems, questions and thoughts were documented on paper to get a clearer view of the assignment.

 #### Fase 1: Select